erlangMS/html5/seguranca/README.md

      abstraction for create a default headers for all requests.

-     Services for autentication with any tipe of authorization.
+     Services for autentication oauth 2 authorization.

      Session timer for your application.